ton-community/ton-docs/docs/v3/documentation/network/protocols/adnl/low-level-adnl.md

 |------------|---------------------|
 | 0x4813b4c6 | ed25519<sup>1</sup> |

 _1. To perform x25519, the keypair must be generated in x25519 format.
-However, the public key is transmitted over the network in ed25519 format, so you have to convert the public key from x25519 to ed25519, examples of such conversions can be found [here](https://github.com/tonstack/adnl-rs/blob/master/src/integrations/dalek.rs#L10) for Rust and [here](https://github.com/andreypfau/curve25519-kotlin/blob/f008dbc2c0ebc3ed6ca5d3251ffb7cf48edc91e2/src/commonMain/kotlin/curve25519/MontgomeryPoint.kt#L39) for Kotlin._
+However, the public key is transmitted over the network in ed25519 format, so you have to convert the public key from x25519 to ed25519, examples of such conversions can be found [here](https://github.com/andreypfau/curve25519-kotlin/blob/f008dbc2c0ebc3ed6ca5d3251ffb7cf48edc91e2/src/commonMain/kotlin/curve25519/MontgomeryPoint.kt#L39) for Kotlin._

 ## Client-server protocol (ADNL over TCP)
 The client connects to the server using TCP and sends an ADNL handshake packet, which contains a server abstract address, a client public key and encrypted AES-CTR session parameters, which are determined by the client.